kendopunk/stencil-vizzle/readme/README-STV-BAR-CHART.md

 ]
 ```

-`label`, `value`, and `color` are all optional properties.
-If you desire user-defined colors for each bar in the chart, you will need to transform your data to add the `color` property accordingly.
+`label` and `value` are optional property names.  `color` is not required.
+If you desire user-defined colors for each bar in the chart, you will need to transform your data to add the `color` property to each object in the array accordingly.
 Otherwise, use one of the built-in color palette identifiers.
 See the [Color Schemes](#color-schemes) section of this README or [https://github.com/d3/d3-scale-chromatic](https://github.com/d3/d3-scale-chromatic).

 Each object in this array MUST have discernable linear and ordinal properties with numeric and string values, respectively.
 If they are not named "label" and "value", then set the `linear-metric` (numeric) and `ordinal-metric` (string) attributes accordingly.